-- 1. THAT monitoring of consented activities at the Downer EDI Works Ltd site in the 2018-2019 year continues at the same level as in 2017-2018. - 2.
-THAT monitoring of consented activities at the Fitzroy Engineering Group Ltd site in the 2018-2019 year continues at the same level as in 2017-2018. - 3.
-THAT monitoring of consented activities of Katere Surface Coatings in the 2018-2019 year continues at the same level as in 2017-2018. - 4.
-THAT monitoring of consented activities at Ravensdown Fertiliser Co-operative Ltd in the 2018-2019 year continues at the same level as in 2017-2018. - 5.
-THAT monitoring of consented activities at the Intergroup Ltd site in the 2018-2019 year continues at the same level as in 2017-2018. - 6.
-THAT should there be issues with environmental or administrative performance in 2017-2018, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT monitoring of consented activities at the Downer EDI Works Ltd site in the 2019-2020 year continues at the same level as in 2018-2019. - 2.
+THAT monitoring of consented activities at the Fitzroy Engineering Group Ltd site in the 2019-2020 year continues at the same level as in 2018-2019. - 3.
+THAT the 2019-2020 report be updated to include changes to the Fitzroy Engineering consent holder name. - 4.
+THAT monitoring of consented activities of Katere Surface Coatings Ltd in the 2019-2020 year continues at the same level as in 2018-2019. - 5.
+THAT monitoring of consented activities at Ravensdown Fertiliser Co-operative Ltd in the 2019-2020 year be discontinued following surrender of the resource consent. - 6.
+THAT monitoring of consented activities at Intergroup Ltd in the 2019-2020 year be discontinued following a change of address for the business. - 7.
+THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.